Kong/unirest-java/mkdocs/docs/mocks.md

 # Unirest Mocks

 ### About
 A series of mocks for use with Unirest for unit testing.
-The mock clients will not make any real web requests.
+Mocked clients will not make any real web requests.
+This allows you to test the input into unirest and to mock responses from expected requests.

 ### Usage
 ```java